Hi! Welcome to Complete City Guides!

 These are slightly smaller cities, but don't stay fewer than at least 2 days or you will feel like you are missing out!

-In our opinion Bratislava just doesn't have too much to offer!
-We don't recommend it.
+In my opinion Bratislava just doesn't have too much to offer!
+I don't recommend it.
 Stay for a maxmimum of 2 full days!

 Tourism is increasing every year in Copenhagen - 2.3 million overnight stays during June and July in 2015 (an increase of 5% compared to the previous year).
 It is a nice city, worth a visit!

 Most people say that Dublin was smaller than they thought it would be, however everyone agrees that it is a nice little place to visit for a weekend break.

 A really nice city in Scotland.
 A lot of people spend extra days by renting a car and seeing other nearby places in Scotland.